-The body takes nutrients from food and converts them to energy.
-After the body has taken the food that it needs, waste products are left behind in the bowel and in the blood.
+Your child's body takes nutrients from food and converts them into energy.
+After your child's body has taken the nutrients it needs, waste products are left behind in the bowel and in the blood.

-The kidneys and urinary system keep chemicals, like potassium and sodium, and water in balance by removing a type of waste, called urea, from the blood.
-Urea is made when foods containing protein, like meat, poultry, and certain vegetables, are broken down in the body.
+The kidneys and urinary system keep chemicals such as potassium and sodium, and water in balance.
+They do this by removing a type of waste called urea from the blood.
+Urea is made when protein foods such as meat, poultry, and certain vegetables are broken down in the body.
 Urea is carried in the bloodstream to the kidneys.

 |Click Image to Enlarge|

-Two kidneys, a pair of purplish-brown organs, are located below the ribs toward the middle of the back.
-Their function is to:
+The kidneys are a pair of purplish-brown organs.
+They are located below the ribs toward the middle of the back.
+They:

 Remove liquid waste from the blood in the form of urine

-Produce erythropoietin.
-This is a hormone that aids the formation of red blood cells.
+Make erythropoietin.
+This is a hormone that helps red blood cells form.

 |Click Image to Enlarge|

 The kidneys remove urea from the blood through tiny filtering units called nephrons.
-There are about 1 million nephrons in each kidney.
-They are located in the medulla and the cortex.
-Each nephron consists of a ball formed of small blood capillaries, called a glomerulus, and a small tube called a renal tubule.
+Each kidney has about 1 million nephrons.
+They are in the medulla and the cortex.
+Each nephron is made up of a ball formed of small blood capillaries (a glomerulus) and a small tube called a renal tubule.

-Urea, together with water and other waste substances, forms the urine as it passes through the nephrons and down the renal tubules of the kidney.
-Urine collects in the calyces and renal pelvis and moves into the ureter.
+Urea, water, and other waste substances form into urine as it passes through the nephrons and down the renal tubules of the kidney.
+Urine then collects in the calyces and renal pelvis and moves into the ureter.
 From the ureter, it flows down into the bladder.

-Conversion of vitamin D into a form that can be used by the body’s tissues
+They change vitamin D into a form that can be used by the body’s tissues.

 What is nephrology?

-Nephrology is the branch of medicine concerned with the diagnosis and treatment of conditions related to the kidneys.
-Other health professionals who treat kidney problems include primary care health care providers, pediatricians, and urologists.
+Nephrology is the branch of medicine that focuses on diagnosing and treating kidney problems.
+A nephrologist is a healthcare provider with special training in kidney problems.
+Other healthcare providers who treat kidney problems include primary care providers, pediatricians, and urologists.

-In children, problems of the urinary system include acute and chronic kidney failure, urinary tract infections, obstructions along the urinary tract, and abnormalities present at birth.
+Problems of the urinary system in children include different types of acute and chronic kidney failure.
+They also include urinary tract infections, blockages along the urinary tract, and problems present at birth.

-Diseases of the kidneys often produce temporary or permanent changes to the small functional structures and vessels inside the kidney.
-Frequent urinary tract infections can cause scarring to these structures leading to renal (kidney) failure.
+Diseases of the kidneys often cause temporary or permanent changes to the small structures and vessels in the kidney.
+Frequent urinary tract infections can cause scarring to these structures.
+This can lead to kidney (renal) failure.
 Some diseases that cause kidney damage include: